 Missing All Teeth

-Implant-retained dentures can be effectively used to replace several or even all of your teeth at once.
+Implant dentures can be effectively used to replace several or even all of your teeth at once.
 Several options are available, including removable “overdentures,” hybrid dentures that are fixed permanently, and All-On-4, where a new, full arch is anchored with four strategically placed implants.
 All-on-4 dental implants is an especially great option for patients who don’t want to undergo a bone graft procedures before their procedure.